 - Phi Theta Kappa Scholarship ($25,000 per year)

 All students admitted under this partnership, including those awarded the academic scholarships above, will be eligible for need-based grants, loans and work-study programs to meet their full demonstrated financial need according to the PROFILE service of the College Board (need-based applicants also must file the FAFSA).
 Academic-scholarship recipients who also demonstrate financial need according to the college's aid policies will hold the scholarship as a part of their need-based financial-aid package.

 Each student admitted under this partnership who qualifies for academic and/or need-based aid will be eligible for up to four semesters of financial aid and scholarships for full-time study.
 This may include one semester in a Dickinson-run or Dickinson-partner study-abroad program.
 In addition, financial aid will be provided on the basis of need for a short-term January or summer-abroad program should the student qualify for one of these programs.

 TO BE CONSIDERED

-After the completion of 30-45 credits, but before graduation, visit the transfer web pages for transfer information, admission and aid applications and general directions.
+- After the completion of 30-45 credits, but before graduation, visit the Transfer Students website for transfer information, admission and aid applications and general directions.